mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 ## Using the Table Inspector

 Whatever is presently selected will determine the content of the table inspector.
 During non-selection mode, the inspector simply displays properties for the current table.

+### Table Inspector Modes

+The current selection is what triggers the various inspection modes.
+The inspector panel's header contains a brief description of what is included in the selection.

 ### Table Properties